 There are backpacker tour companies that even have party nights in their tour shops, you get an invite if you take a tour with them or have done a trip with them in the past.

-So don’t get me wrong, I didn’t go into it completely blind, I booked a sociable hostel in the heart of the Kings Cross in Sydney so I did know there would be some partying.
-However I didn’t know what a party hostel was in its entirety, I thought it would be a social hostel which partied over the weekend or something after all everybody is there to travel; I was wrong.
+However I didn’t know what a party hostel was in its entirety, I thought it would be a social hostel which partied over the weekend or something after all everybody is there to travel; Oh how naive of me!

 Put it this way backpackers who were only staying for a few nights would wake up for breakfast and find a party in full swing.